 Expectations of college males are constantly growing and as a Fraternity, Delta Kappa Epsilon is ready to help our son meet and exceed those expectations to become a successful, contributing and productive member in society.
 Delta Kappa Epsilon provides a wide array of online, written and live programming as well as a set of enforced standards for all Delta Kappa Epsilon members, or “Dekes” to ensure that all of our Brothers and prospective members have a quality Fraternity experience.

 Questions concerning Fraternity life are only natural among parents, and we have prepared answers here for some of the most frequently asked questions that come up.
-Please don’t hesitate to contact Delta Kappa Epsilon International if you have any addition questions or concerns.
+Please don’t hesitate to contact Delta Kappa Epsilon International if you have any additional questions or concerns.